ZERO TOLERANCE TO ABUSE OF NHS STAFF

-When enquiring about test results or ordering repeat prescriptions please ensure you give us all the necessary information to trace the results of your prescription including, where practical or possible, your PIN number.
+When enquiring about test results or ordering repeat prescriptions please ensure you give us all the necessary information.

 You are responsible in partnership with us for your own health and that of your children and should take appropriate action.
 If you are totally dissatisfied with us or the services we provide you have the right at any time to leave our list and register with another practice.

 We have the right to remove patients at any time from our list which we, in general, only exercise in patients who repeatedly and persistently ignore their own responsibility to us and to other patients.
 We will remove immediately any patients from our list who are violent or seriously abusive towards any of the practice staff and we will involve the police.

-The local Primary Care Trust is based at North Lincolnshire Primary Care Trust at Health Place, Wrawby Road, Brigg, North Lincolnshire, DN20 8GS, telephone 01652 251000.
-The PCT will advise you of any other details of primary medical services in the area.
+The CCG are based at Health Place, Wrawby Road, Brigg, North Lincolnshire, DN20 8GS, telephone 01652 251000.
+The CCG will advise you of any other details of primary medical services in the area.